feathery-org/slate/source/index.html.md

 ]
 ```

-List all of your users (corresponding to form submissions) in Feathery.
+List all of your users in Feathery.
+A user is equivalent to their form submissions across all forms.

 ### HTTP Request